ekoutanov/serbzip/README.md

 "nn" -> ["inn"]
 ```

 Once the dictionary is loaded, the algorithm works by iterating over the input, line by line.
 Each line is subsequently tokenised by whitespace, disregarding contiguous whitespace (shown here with `␣` characters for readability) sequences.
 E.g., the line `"To␣be...␣␣␣␣␣or␣␣␣␣␣not␣to␣be!"` is captured as six words: `["To", "be...", "or", "not", "to", "be!"]`.
-An empty line, or a line comprising only whitespace characters is tokenised to `[]`.
+An empty line or a line comprising only whitespace characters is tokenised to `[]`.

 Each resulting word is subject to three rulesets — punctuation, compaction and capitalisation — applied in that order.